uozuAho/aws_demos/cdk_demo_app/readme.md

     - not sure why.
 I deleted ~/.aws/credentials and got past this error

 - `cdk bootstrap` fails to create resources/IAM roles
-    - make sure you're using admin access.
-Not sure this is recommended, but poweruser doesn't have enough perms to succeed here
+    - make sure you're using an IAM user with the admin permission set.
+Not sure this is recommended, but the poweruser permission set doesn't have enough perms to succeed here.

 # notes
 ```sh